swape/js-book/docs/chapter1/functions.md

 This is because JavaScript put every function at top of the script and after that variables, right before it runs the script.
 And when we declare the variable and assign a function to it, it is not being declared when we call the function.

-There are more ways to declaring a function but we can come back to it later.
+There are more ways to declaring a function, but we can come back to it later.